 Enter: the postpartum hack that changed my life!

 Before our firstborn arrived, my husband and I bought a chest freezer.
 We wanted to prepare lots of freezer meals so that we wouldn’t have to be worried about cooking for a good long while.

 So we put together 30 dinners, 30 lunches, several dozen muffins, and several dozen lactation cookies!

 We wanted to be prepared for an entire month.
 Because, you know—we’re over-achievers like that.

 We knew those meals would come in handy, but we little realized just how much we would rely on—and appreciate—them.

 I had a very slow recovery.
 It took me weeks just to be able to sit up properly or stand for more than a few minutes at a time.
-In addition to the major bruising I had from 3.5 hours of pushing, I was still dealing with a difficult chronic illness.
+In addition to the major bruising I had from 3 and a half hours of pushing, I was still dealing with a difficult chronic illness.

 Plus, Benj and I were both sorely sleep deprived since Jack wasn’t the greatest sleeper right out of the gate.
 (Nothing uncommon there!)

 Having nourishing comfort food that we could just pop into the oven or slow cooker was a bigger blessing than we could have imagined.